Aston Crisis Management Centre

 The Aston Crisis Management Centre aims to have significant impact on the work of governments and the people they serve.

 The Aston Crisis Management Centre aims to have significant impact on the work of governments and the people they serve.
-Its current portfolio of interdisciplinary research is mostly applied and involves close collaboration between the centre and the analysts/policy advisors around the world.
+Its current portfolio of interdisciplinary research is mostly applied and involves close collaboration between the Centre and the analysts/policy advisors around the world.
 We aim to strengthen theory and practice from these projects.

-The fulfil this aim, the Centre’s objectives will be:
+To fulfil this aim, the Centre’s objectives will be:

 To be the world’s leading centre of excellence for crisis and disaster management insight, education, policy and practical (professional) implementation.